Texas Window Tinting Laws

 As you’re driving down a Texas highway, you coincidentally spot a police car pulling over a vehicle with tinted windows.
 You can’t help but wonder if the driver is about to receive a ticket for violating the state’s window tinting laws.

-But what exactly are these laws, and how can you certify your own vehicle is compliant?
+But what exactly are these laws, and how can you certify that your own vehicle is compliant?
 The rules in Texas are specific, and understanding them is vital to avoiding fines and penalties.
-As you navigate the Lone Star State‘s roads, it’s essential to know what’s allowed and what’s not in regards to window tinting.
+As you navigate the Lone Star State‘s roads, it’s essential to know what’s allowed and what’s not regarding window tinting.

 Window Tinting Standards